Della Butcher: Biography

+In 1964 she met a lady who owned a boutique in Jesselton (now Kota Kinabalu) in Sabah.
+Della's wanderlust was once again awakened by her stories of new cultures in exotic Asia, and immediately took up her offer to work in her Jesselton boutique as a manager.

 On-route to Jesselton, her flight stopped over in Singapore for two days.
 During her stay, she searched around the island looking for art galleries and museums to visit.
 She stopped by the Princess Elizabeth Walk near the Esplanade, and was captured by the beautiful creations on display by Singaporean artists Cheong Soo Pieng, Lee Man Fong, Chen Wen Hsi and Thomas Yeo for the first time.
 She also realized these artists had no art galleries to represent and sell their works at all.
 When it was time to leave for Jesselton she resolved to return to the island country to make a difference for Singapore artists, just as she boarded the Straits Steamship The Raja Brooke.

 Jesselton was a logging town, with a thriving community of white expatriate loggers and local Iban and Kenyah tribespeople interacting.
 Often these tribespeople would emerge from the jungles with their traditional handicrafts to sell for money, and to buy tobacco and colored calico.
 Della saw the opportunity to sell Iban and Kenyah crafts and jewellery by exporting these traditional wares to Singapore.

 Two and a half years later in 1967, Della came back to Singapore once again.
 She studied the local art market, and found that there was only the Donald Moore Gallery in Liat Towers which sold artifacts at that time.
-She fell seriously ill, and had to be admitted at the Mount Alvernia Hospital.
+Before she could get things going, she fell seriously ill, and had to be admitted at the Mount Alvernia Hospital.
 Though in her grave condition, she had not forgotten her conviction for Singaporean artists and the will to open gallery to promote Singapore art.
 She was certain that local artists had the potential to succeed as local expatriates were increasingly fond of Chinese artworks by Singapore artists, notwithstanding the lack of interest with art by locals seeking wealth and fortune in post-war Singapore.

 In July 1968 Della met Constance Meyer, an expatriate wife living in Singapore, and an avid collector of antiques and Balinese art.
 They shared a passion for Singapore art, and Constance thought it was essential for Singapore artists to have a place to exhibit their artworks and where tourists visiting Singapore can buy from, in order to develop an international recognition for themselves.
 Over the next 20 months the two women went into planning and action, searching for a good location to launch their gallery idea.
 Their gallery, named the Meyer Gallery was officially opened on 17 March 1970 in an old shophouse next to Robinson's Department Store on the corner of Raffles Place and Chulia Street.